 An Issuing CA will undergo a review and approval process by the PMA to demonstrate compliance with this Policy.
-This Policy makes no stipulation as to the exact frequency of compliance inspections, but inspections for re-certification will be required anytime a significant change in Issuing CA operations is made.
+This Policy makes no stipulation as to the exact frequency of compliance inspections, but inspections for recertification will be required anytime a significant change in Issuing CA operations is made.
 In any event, the Issuing CA, RAs, and CMAs must certify annually that they have at all times during the period in question complied with the requirements of this Policy.
-The Issuing CA, RAs, and CMAs must also state any periods of non-compliance with this Policy and provide reasons for non-compliance.
+The Issuing CA, RAs, and CMAs must certify annually CA, RAs, and CMAs must also state any periods of non-compliance with this Policy and provide reasons for non-compliance.